-New Balance and Sun & Sand Sports Unveil First Ever Exclusive Collection
+New Balance And Sun & Sand Sports Unveil First Ever Exclusive Collection

-(MENAFN- Current Global) New Balance, the brand synonymous with running excellence, has joined forces with Sun & Sand Sports (SSS), the premier global sports retailer, to launch a new collection designed especially for SSS.
-Available exclusively at SSS stores starting January 15th, 2025, the collection features never-before-seen colorways of New Balance’s most loved shoes and apparel, designed to inspire runners to embrace the playful perks that come with their active lifestyles.
+(MENAFN- Mid-East Info) Dubai, UAE – January 13, 2025 –New Balance, the brand synonymous with running excellence, has joined forces with Sun & Sand Sports (SSS), the premier global sports retailer, to launch a new collection designed especially for SSS.
+Available exclusively at SSS stores starting January 15th, 2025, the collection features never-before-seen colorways of New Balance's most loved shoes and apparel, designed to inspire runners to embrace the playful perks that come with their active lifestyles.

 New Balance, renowned for its running excellence, has partnered with Sun & Sand Sports (SSS), a leading global sports retailer, to unveil an exclusive collection designed specifically for SSS.
 Launching on January 15th, 2025, this collection introduces unique, never-before-seen colorways of New Balance's iconic shoes and apparel, inspiring runners to embrace the joy and energy of an active lifestyle.”